GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

    numdisplay.display(myAstroData[0].data)

 The first data extension is 1 in IRAF, but it is 0 in AstroData.
-All Python arrays are zero-based, so AstroData was made compliant with modern practice.
+All Python arrays are zero-indexed, so AstroData was made compliant with modern practice.

 **Try it yourself**